madhurtandon/GYG/README.md

 1. composer require --dev phpunit/phpunit
 2. vendor/bin/phpunit --bootstrap vendor/autoload.php tests --debug.
 This will run the test cases which are in the tests directory

+## How it works

+1. There is a API provider that makes the API request using a guzzle http client.
+2. Product Request class which takes the API object and get the data and validate each item
+3. Product class retrieves the product_ids of the products that are available to be booked given a period of time and the requested number of travellers.
+4. Product Response class prints response in a JSON format